Ray Schoenke: Professional career

 Schoenke was selected by the Dallas Cowboys in the eleventh round (146th overall) of the 1963 NFL draft and by the Oakland Raiders in the tenth round (73rd overall) of the 1963 AFL draft.
 As a rookie he was tried at tackle, guard and center.
 In 1964, he started 10 games at right tackle, after passing Bob Fry on the depth chart.
 He was waived injured on August 8, 1965.

 In 1966, after being out of football for a year recovering from his injury, he signed as a free agent with the Green Bay Packers.
 On July 29, he was traded to the Cleveland Browns in exchange for an undisclosed draft choice (not exercised).
 He was released by the Browns on September 6.
 He was signed by the Washington Redskins to their taxi squad and was promoted to the active roster on October 1.

 Schoenke became a key player on the offensive line for the next 10 years.
 In 1967, he was named the starter at left guard.
 He played in Super Bowl VII, losing 7-14 to the Miami Dolphins.
 In 1974, he was named the starter at left tackle.
 On January 21, 1976, he announced his retirement to focus on his insurance company.

 In 1987, he was selected for the "50th Anniversary Greatest Redskins Team.”
 In 2002, Schoenke was picked as one of the top 100 players in the history of the Redskins.

 Politics

-In 1998 Schoenke announced he was running for Governor of Maryland.
-Schoenke withdrew from the race before the primary election.
+Schoenke was a lifelong supporter of liberal causes.
+Spurred to activism following the 1968 assassinations of Martin Luther King Jr. and Robert F. Kennedy, Schoenke volunteered for Senator George McGovern during the 1972 United States presidential election and was named national chairman of Professional Athletes for McGovern.
+In this role, Schoenke successfully sought out other NFL players willing to campaign for McGovern.
+At one point, Schoenke was even reprimanded by Redskins head coach George Allen after he declined to take a team photograph with President Richard Nixon in July of 1971.

+Schoenke later worked in the East Wing of the White House for President Jimmy Carter and raised money for the Bill Clinton 1992 presidential campaign, after which Clinton offered Schoenke an appointment as United States Ambassador to New Zealand.
+Schoenke declined, instead announcing his candidacy for Governor of Maryland in 1998.
+Schoenke withdrew from the Democratic contest before the primary election.

+Schoenke later supported the presidential candidacies of Senators John Kerry in 2004 and Barack Obama in 2008.
+In 2021, he expressed opposition to Donald Trump and the January 6 Capitol attackers, stating "They should have been arrested.
+But when you have a president leading the charge, that makes it more difficult."

-Personal life
+Personal life and death

-Schoenke and his wife of 53 years, Nancy, reside in rural Montgomery County.
-He was nicknamed "The Mummy" for the amount of sports tape he would use, eventually neededing to go through 5 surgeries and 2 knee replacements.
+Schoenke and his wife of 53 years, Nancy, resided in rural Montgomery County.
+He was nicknamed "The Mummy" for the amount of sports tape he would use, eventually needing to go through five surgeries and two knee replacements.

+Schoenke died from complications of cancer on March 8, 2026, at the age of 84.